What is Rickwrecked?

-There are two main differences in-between ransomware-type programs - the cryptographic algorithms they use (symmetric or asymmetric) and ransom size.
+There are two main differences between ransomware-type programs: the cryptographic algorithms they use (symmetric or asymmetric) and ransom size.

-Digital currencies (e.g., cryptocurrencies, pre-paid vouchers, gift cards, etc.) are usually used because their transactions are difficult/impossible to trace.
+Digital currencies (e.g., cryptocurrencies, pre-paid vouchers, gift cards, etc.) are often used because these transactions are difficult/impossible to trace.

-To avoid permanent data loss, it is strongly recommended to keep backups in remote servers and/or unplugged storage devices.
+To avoid permanent data loss, keep backups on remote servers and/or unplugged storage devices.
 It is best to store backup copies in multiple different locations.